nicholascar/vocpub-profile/README.md

 * <https://raw.githack.com/surroundaustralia/vocpub-profile/master/specification.html>

 ### Validator
-This profile's rules, as defined in the _specification_ are presented for machine validation of RDF vocabularies in the file [validator.shacl.ttl](validator.shacl.ttl) which conforms to the [SHACL](https://www.w3.org/TR/shacl/) standard.
+This profile's rules, as defined in the _specification_ are presented for machine validation of RDF vocabularies in the shape file [validator.shacl.ttl](validator.shacl.ttl) which conforms to the [SHACL](https://www.w3.org/TR/shacl/) standard.

-Sools such as [pySHACL](https://github.com/RDFLib/pySHACL) and the online [SHACL Playground](https://shacl.org/playground/) can be used with this Validator to validate vocabulary files.
+Tools such as [pySHACL](https://github.com/RDFLib/pySHACL) and the online [SHACL Playground](https://shacl.org/playground/) or [SHACL Play!](https://shacl-play.sparna.fr/play/) can be used with this shape file to validate vocabulary files.

 ## License
 This code is licensed using the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) licence.
 See the [LICENSE file](LICENSE) for the deed.